Euforia (song)

-"Euforia" (Euphoria) is a song by Italian singer Annalisa.
+"Euforia" (Euphoria) is a song co-written and recorded by Italian singer-songwriter Annalisa.
 It was released on 17 November 2023 through Warner Music Italy, as the fourth single from her eighth studio album E poi siamo finiti nel vortice.

 Composition

 The song was written by Annalisa herself in collaboration with Paolo Antonacci and Davide Simonetta, the idea behind which is the result of a stream of consciousness.
 Annalisa explained the meaning of the song, stating that it "is representative of when you start a new journey, a new path and you're there looking forward to what the future holds."
 In an interview with Rolling Stone Italia she told that the song represents the phase of life related to the release of the album from which it is extracted.

 Critical reception

 Reviewing the album for Ondarock, Claudio Fabretti wrote that Euforia is a "dancefloor novelty with a straight bass drum and explained beats," with lyrics with "vaguely surreal verses in the stanzas, [...] which however clash with the more puerile ones in the refrain," likening them to those of Bellissima.
 Fabio Fiume of All Music Italia also associated the two tracks, writing that Euphoria and La Crisi A Saint-Tropez "while catchy and dramatically radio-friendly do not enjoy the novelty effect benefited a year ago in the launch of the single."
 Claudio Cabona of Rockol stated that "the song is to live on the track, another potential hit."